ehjjjj/h8/README.md

 For example, suppose a file exists with the following list of car brands that needs to be sorted in alphabetical order.
 The file is saved as cars.txt

-The following command "cat" will print out cars.txt content on the terminal screen.
+The following command `cat` will print out cars.txt content on the terminal screen.
 <pre>
 user@bash:~$ cat cars.txt
 Ford